Dowsers shouldn’t call themselves “Lightworkers”. Not if they want to be safe.

 Nothing.
 Unless you like being safe.
 If you are a crusader and see yourself as someone fighting the forces of Darkness, then that is what you get.
 You get the forces of Darkness to fight.

 In a dualistic world, it is tough not to think this way.
-It’s hard to accept that darkness has just as valuable a place here as light.
+Lightworkers often find that it’s hard to accept that darkness has just as valuable a place here as light.
 But it’s true.
 You cannot have one without the other.
 And the harder you try to eradicate one, the stronger it gets.
 Why?
 Because the balance overall remains the same.
 Think of the symbol of yin and yang.
 Equal amounts of white and black.
 To keep the symbol intact, if you make the white bigger, you have to also make the black bigger.

 Or think about it this way.
 What do Superman and Batman have in common?
 Superpowers used for good.
 And what do they attract?
 Super Villains with nasty superpowers they use for evil.
 This is not a coincidence.
 It’s how the world works.